Purni Suder Shah

-Purni Suder Shah, also known as The Dwelling Place Of Sufi Saint Suder Shah, is a village in the Budgam district in the Indian union territory of Jammu and Kashmir.
+Purni Suder Shah or Purn Suder Shah, also known as The Dwelling Place Of Sufi Saint Suder Shah, is a village in the Budgam district in the Indian union territory of Jammu and Kashmir.
 It lies in the Narbal tehsil of district Budgam, on the eastern side of Mazhom railway station.
 It is a small village and only a few generations have lived here.
 It is recognised for its vegetation and agriculture.